Learning extremal graphical structures in high dimensions: Auxiliary results and proofs

 using a Taylor expansion of the exponential around the origin: for $z > 0$, there exists $0 \leq \bar z \leq z$ such that $e^{-z} = 1 - z + e^{-\bar z} z^2/2 \in [1-z, 1-z+z^2/2]$.
 Here $L_J$ is the stable tail dependence function of the subvector $\bX_J$; it is obtained by evaluating $L$ at a point the components of which in positions $J^c$ are zero.
 Using a similar decomposition of $-\log(1 - z)$ around $z=0$, we find that

-Now recal that $\bx \in [0, 1]^{|J|}$.
+Now recall that $\bx \in [0, 1]^{|J|}$.
 Using the properties of stable tail dependence functions, namely that $L$ (and $L_J$) is component-wise monotone, convex, homogeneous and upper bounded by the sum of its arguments, we find

 Finally, deduce from \cref{eq:boundell} that

 and that

 We have established an approximation similar to what is desired, but for the probabilities $\Prob(F_J(\bX_J) \not\leq 1-q\bx)$ by the functions $L_J$: